ukaea/fair-mast/README.md

 ### Mac Users:

-If you are using Mac for development, use [podman][https://podman.io/docs/installation] instead of docker.
+If you are using Mac for development, use [podman](https://podman.io/docs/installation)instead of docker.
 Follow the installation guide to set it up, then follow the below set up.

 ### Linux/Windows Users: